 • A domain.
-For example, example.com.
+For example, example, com.

-When you specify a domain in a conditional redirect, Java agents match both the domain itself and its subdomains.
-For example, example, com matches mydomain.example.com and www.example.com.
+When you specify a domain, Java agents match both the domain itself and its subdomains.
+For example, example.com matches mydomain.example.com and www.example.com.

-Domains can also include path information, for example, www.example.com/market, but cannot specify ports.
+Domains can also include path information, for example, example.com/market, but cannot specify ports.

-• A subdomain.
+A subdomain.
 For example, mydomain.example.com.